 Ocean Liners, a Brief History

-Robert Fulton, an American inventor, designed and developed the first steam-powered ships in the early 1800s, and it wouldn’t be long that the idea of a steam-powered ship to cross the Atlantic came.
+Robert Fulton, an American inventor, designed and developed the first steam-powered ships in the early 1800s, and it wouldn’t be long before the idea of a steam-powered ship to cross the Atlantic came.

 Reliable steamships, unlike those powered by wind-driven sails, which are obviously dependent on the wind, made the prospect of regular ocean crossings accessible, and more importantly, marketable.